 In fact, the sleek stainless steel sheath knives of the ’50s and ’60s (such as the Magnum Hunter) gave birth to today’s lightweight, open-frame, clip folders (such as the Remix).

-Gerber, however, is no longer just a knife company since they have begun exploring the manufacture of products other than knives with the same standards of quality and design.
-These said new Gerber products include:
+Gerber, however, is no longer just a knife company since they have begun exploring making products other than knives with the same standards of quality and design.
+These new Gerber products include:

 The Gerber Prodigy features an overall length of 9 3/4” with a black, powdercoated, partially serrated 4 3/4” drop point blade made from 420 HC stainless steel (Rockwell hardness unknown) with a saber grind.